bctcvai/mesh_meetings/README.md

 - Hooking up to an e-mail or calendar API may be useful for larger organizations.
 - Per-user customizations on desired meeting frequency
-- Titles, Descriptions, available for iCal creation.
-This facilitiates and "cold meetings."
+- Titles, descriptions, or comments available for iCal creation.
+This facilitiates any "cold meetings."
 - Improved matching algorithm

 ## License